score-json/json/TSF/trustable/no-json-faults/NJF-04.md

     Erikhu1: 0.95
 ---

-The service does not accept any other literal name.
+The service provided by nlohmann/json does not accept any other literal name.

-sab